-In addition, each of the Named Executive Officers received a payout under LTIP Awards granted during the third quarter of fiscal year 2018 for the three-year performance period ending December 31, 2020.
-We exceeded our threshold performance measures with an average return on average equity for the three-year performance period of 22.9% and average free cash flow margin for the three-year performance period of 14%.
-The Committee decided to exercise discretion to determine the appropriate payout and determined that we achieved the following percentile rankings among the Peer Group companies with respect to the LTIP Award performance measures for the calendar years 2018-19-20 performance period:
+In addition, each of the Named Executive Officers received a payout during fiscal year 2022 under LTIP Awards granted during the third quarter of fiscal year 2019 for the three-year performance period ending December 31, 2021.
+We exceeded our threshold performance measures of 4% average return on average equity and 4% average free cash flow margin with an average return on average equity for the three-year performance period of 22.2% and average free cash flow margin for the three-year performance period of 14.5%, which caused each participant to be eligible for a payout of 200% of the applicable LTIP award.
+The Committee decided to exercise discretion to determine the appropriate payout and determined that we achieved the following percentile rankings among the Peer Group companies with respect to the LTIP Award performance measures for the calendar years 2019-20-21 performance period:

-Performance Measure Result Percentile Rank Weighted Payout Percentage Revenue Growth (20%) 1.16% 78th 40% Earnings Per Share Growth (40%) 36.14% 67th 66.66% Average Return on Invested Capital (40%) 15.46% 72nd 75.56%
+Performance Measure Result Percentile Rank Weighted Payout Percentage Revenue Growth (20%) 5.33% 83rd 40% Earnings Per Share Growth (40%) 40.22% 78th 80% Average Return on Invested Capital (40%) 15.53% 67th 66.66%

-As a result, each of the Named Executive Officers received the LTIP Award payout during fiscal year 2021 included in the "Number of Shares Acquired on Vesting" column of the Option Exercises and Stock Vested for Fiscal Year 2021 table.
-Each payment represents a total payout of 182.21% of the target LTIP Award values for the three-year performance period ended December 31, 2020.
+As a result, each of the Named Executive Officers received the LTIP Award payout during fiscal year 2022 included in the "Number of Shares Acquired on Vesting" column of the Option Exercises and Stock Vested for Fiscal Year 2022 table.
+Each payment represents a total payout of 186.66% of the target LTIP Award values for the three-year performance period ended December 31, 2021.
+In utilizing negative discretion to reduce the 2019-20-21 LTIP awards from 200% to 186.66% guided by the performance measures above, the Committee determined to exclude certain unusual expenses related to the pending acquisition of Meggitt PLC, including expenses from the Company's deal contingent forward hedge and commercial paper issuance.